awsdocs/aws-cost-management-user-guide/doc_source/budgets-best-practices.md

 If you don't have proper permissions configured and assigned for the user and for AWS Budgets, AWS Budgets can't execute your configured actions\.
 To ensure proper configuration and execution, we've configured these managed policies so your AWS Budgets actions work as intended\.
 We recommend you use these IAM policies to be sure you don't have to update your existing IAM policy for AWS Budgets when a new functionality is included\.
 We will add new capabilities to the managed policy by default\.

 For details about managed policies, see [Managed policies](billing-permissions-ref.md#managed-policies)\.

-To learn more about AWS Budgets actions, see the [Configuring AWS Budgets controls](budgets-controls.md) section\.

 ### Using Amazon EC2 Auto Scaling<a name="budgets-best-practices-actions-auto"></a>